Personalized search: Models

 Personalized search can improve search quality significantly and there are mainly two ways to achieve this goal:

 The first model available is based on the users' historical searches and search locations.
 People are probably familiar with this model since they often find the results reflecting their current location and previous searches.

 There is another way to personalize search results.
 In Bracha Shapira and Boaz Zabar's "Personalized Search: Integrating Collaboration and Social Networks", Shapira and Zabar focused on a model that utilizes a recommendation system.
 This model shows results of other users who have searched for similar keywords.
 The authors examined keyword search, the recommendation system, and the recommendation system with social network working separately and compares the results in terms of search quality.
 The results show that a personalized search engine with the recommendation system produces better quality results than the standard search engine, and that the recommendation system with social network even improves more.

-Recent paper “Search personalization with embeddings” shows that a new embedding model for search personalization, where users are embedded on a topical interest space, produces better search results than strong learning-to-rank models.
+A 2016 study suggested that a new embedding model for search personalization, where users are embedded on a topical interest space, produces better search results than strong learning-to-rank models.